 So I booked a seat in the economy section.
-Fortunately, I don’t have long femurs, so leg room usually isn’t an issue.
-In fact, I like sitting in the back of plane, so as little of the wing as possible intrudes on the view.
-And the legroom actually wasn’t bad on this plane anyway.
+Fortunately, I don’t have long femurs, so leg room usually isn’t an issue for me.
+In fact, I like sitting in the back of plane, farther the better.
+That way as little of the wing as possible intrudes on the view.
+And the legroom actually wasn’t bad on this plane anyway, so that’s one plus.

 The seat I chose was 37L, a window seat in a row that gave me 3 seats to myself, because the flight turned out to be less than full.
-This, by the way, is another reason to book seats in the back.
-They’re the least likely to be filled on a less-than-full flight.
+This is another reason to book seats in the back.
+They’re the least likely seats to be filled on a less-than-full flight.
+(But be sure to check with SeatGuru, which warn me away from rows which have missing windows.
+Most planes do have some of those.)

-My second problem is one of the 787’s biggest selling points: electronically dimmable windows:
+My second problem turns out to be one of the 787’s biggest selling points: electronically dimmable windows:

-It’s a clever system that eliminates the window shade, an ancient feature that actually gives the individual a simple manual control.
-These new electronic controls have a long latency as they obey the control button, which appears to have five settings from dark to clear.
+It’s a clever system that eliminates the window shade, an ancient feature that actually gives the individual a simple manual control over the view, and of light coming in.

-Then, when I turned my window up to clear, a flight attendant came over.
+So I turned my window up to clear (which happens so slowly you wonder if it’s working at first), and a flight attendant came over.
 Here’s the dialog, as best I recall it:

 “Sir, you need to darken your window.”